VC Pitch Email Builder

 Most VC cold emails fail not because the company is weak, but because the email is long, vague, and buries the ask.
 Investors decide in seconds.
 This builder assembles a tight, structured cold email — one-liner, traction, why-now, team, ask — and keeps a live word count so you stay under the threshold where emails actually get read.

-The tool follows the structure experienced founders use for investor outreach.
-It opens with your personalised hook and a single-sentence description, leads with traction because numbers earn attention, adds a why-now line to convey urgency and timing, drops a short team-credibility signal, and closes with one specific, low-friction ask.
-It assembles these in the proven order and counts words so you can trim until the email is scannable in under thirty seconds.
-The subject line is generated from your one-liner so it previews the value before the email is even opened.
+The tool assembles these five elements in the proven order and counts words so you can trim until the email is scannable in under thirty seconds.
+The subject line is generated from your one-liner to preview the value proposition before the email is even opened.
+Nothing you type is stored or uploaded.

 • Replace the placeholder opening line with a real, specific reason you are emailing this investor — never send a generic intro.

-• Lead with your strongest metric. £40k MRR, growing 22% MoM beats three soft qualitative claims.
+• Lead with your strongest metric. £40k MRR, growing 22% MoM beats three soft qualitative claims every time.

 • Make the ask a yes/no with a low cost: “15 minutes next week?” converts far better than “would love to chat sometime”.